gristlabs/template-builder-widget/README.md

-# grist-widget-ee
+# template-builder-widget

-This repository contains custom widgets for [Grist](https://www.getgrist.com) that are licensed for Enterprise.
+This repository contains a custom widget for [Grist](https://www.getgrist.com).

 This is proprietary code; not open-source.
 No redistribution or modification without written permission.